 Vulnerability Assessment—Identify and quantify the security vulnerabilities on an endpoint.

-User Scores—Investigate user activities and detect compromised accounts and malicious devices using the Cortex XDR calculated User Score.
+Asset Scores—Investigate user and host activities, and detect compromised accounts and malicious devices using the Cortex XDR calculated User and Host Scores.

 Asset Inventory—Provides a central location from which you can view and investigate information relating to assets in your network.